Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 About the Program

-The Master of Music in Music Education degree offers opportunities for advanced studies on broad-based principles and practices in Music Education, as well as theories of learning and teaching, and provides an introduction to research methodology.
+The Master of Music in Music Education degree offers opportunities for advanced studies on broad-based principles and practices in Music Education, as well as theories of learning and teaching, and introduces research methodology.
+The program includes a capstone option to design and conduct research with human subjects.

 Campus Location: Main.
-Also offered fully online for students currently residing in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Illinois, Maine, Montana, Nebraska, New Hampshire, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Vermont, Virginia, Wisconsin and Wyoming.
 Whether enrolling in the in-class or the online program, students must already hold teacher certification in at least one state.

 Full-Time/Part-Time Status: The degree program can be completed on a full- or part-time basis.

-Job Prospects: Students typically find employment in educational systems and also within the music industry.
+Job Prospects: Students typically apply their master’s degree credits to achieve PDE’s requirements for Level II PK-12 Music Certification or find employment in educational systems or within the music industry.
 The program also is recommended for those who plan to pursue a doctoral degree in Music Education.

 Non-Matriculated Student Policy: With permission from the Dean's Office, individuals may be granted permission to enter the College as a non-matriculated student, taking up to 9 graduate credits (excluding private lessons) before applying for admission to a program.